 - Many organised extra-curricular activities for all pupils but optional for Sixth Formers.

-- Wi-Fi throughout the boarding houses and in every room, with controls set by the school to forbid access to inappropriate sites.
+- Wi-Fi throughout the boarding houses and in every room, with controls set by the school to switch off late at night and restrict access to inappropriate sites at all times

-- Breakfast and Dinner are served at the boarding houses by our own catering team
+- Breakfast and Dinner are freshly prepared and eaten in the boarding houses.

 - Highly-experienced residential and non-residential staff manage both houses